sohooo/droneops-sim/README.md

 - **Output to GreptimeDB** using its gRPC ORM interface **or** to STDOUT for quick demos
 - **Mission scenarios** scripted with a lightweight DSL for phases and enemy objectives
 - **Observer dashboard** for stepping through mission events, switching perspectives, and injecting commands
+- **Swarm-event logs** for follower assignments, reassignments, and formation changes

 This project was designed to support visualization dashboards (e.g., Grafana Geomap panel) and multi-cluster sync scenarios (mission clusters → command cluster).